Software testing basics

 What Are Software Testing Basics?

-People use software every day.
-Testing helps ensure the software does not crash, slow down, or lose user data.
 In simple words, testers act like detectives.
-They find problems before users do.
+They try to find problems before customers do.

 Why Software Testing Basics Matter